Welcome to the MSA Early Career Committee!

 Who We Are

-The MSA ECG includes a dedicated team of postdocs and professionals working across academia, government, and industry.
-Our current (2025) chair is Bryan Lim (Oak Ridge National Laboratory) and co-chair is Daniela P. M. Fonseca (Lehigh University).
+The MSA ECC includes a dedicated team of postdocs and professionals working across academia, government, and industry.
+Our current (2026) chair is Daniela Fonseca (Lehigh University) and co-chair is Joy (Hsin-Yun) Chao (Oak Ridge National Laboratory).

 Events & Programming